 a feeling that something desirable is likely to happen

 Once you move to the belief that this thing, this outcome you wished for is not only possible but likely the road gets easier.
-Not that their won’t be obstacles and bumps on this road.
+Not that there won’t be obstacles and bumps on this road.

 There is a connection between hope, willpower, and determination.
 Willpower and determination are wasted without hope?
 With hope, you can develop the willpower and determination needed to keep moving forward.

 Many people grew up in non-affirming homes.
 They were told they would never amount to anything and they were no good.
 If you hear this often enough you come to believe what you are told.
 You lose hope.